Massad Boulos: In business

 After completing his education, Boulos moved to Nigeria and became the CEO of SCOA Nigeria PLC.
-SCOA is a trucking and heavy machinery dealership that operates as part of the Fadoul Group, a business conglomerate based in West Africa.
+SCOA is a heavy truck assembly and heavy machinery dealership company that operates as part of the Fadoul Group, a business conglomerate based in West Africa.

-After Trump's announcement that he would appoint Boulos as a presidential advisor (see § US politics), he was subject to scrutiny by some media outlets regarding his business record and public profile.
+Following Trump's announcement that he would appoint Boulos as a presidential advisor (see § US politics), he was subject to scrutiny by some media outlets regarding his business record and public profile.

 Media outlets initially described SCOA as a "multi-billion dollar conglomerate".
 A New York Times article asserted discrepancies between this description and its documented business background.
 As reported by the New York Times, the company' shares trade for about two Nigerian naira, roughly a tenth of a US cent, a penny stock with a market capitalization worth about $865,000 as of 2024.
 Boulos holds a minority share of $1.53 according to the company's latest annual report.
 When asked to confirm the multibillion-dollar valuation of his company, he said that describing it as "multibillion dollar" company was accurate, that "it's a big company" and that he referred to the Fadoul Group's companies, collectively worth more than $1 billion.
 He further added that "I've never gone into any details like that about the value".

-Several reports misidentified Massad Boulos as the owner of Boulos Enterprises owned by another family of the same name.
+Several reports misidentified Boulos as the owner of Boulos Enterprises owned by another family of the same name.
 He confirmed to the NYT that he had no relationship with Boulos Enterprises, and that he did not correct public reports because he made a practice of not commenting on his businesses.

 Following media scrutiny of Boulos' business track record, the Trump-Vance transition team and Boulos himself rebuked the accusations, with spokesperson Karoline Leavitt calling the stories "fake news".
 The Transition Team issued a statement answering to the article published by the Business Insider declaring that: "The truth is Mr. Boulos is a highly respected businessman who has proudly served as the CEO of some of his family's group of companies based in West Africa for more than 27 years and his family has employed tens of thousands of people around the globe".
 Several Nigerian media outlets published an op-ed penned by Magnus Onyibe, credited as a non-executive independent director at SCOA, echoing Leavitt's press release and describing the company's achievements in Nigeria and West Africa.